madskull0101/Wishing-you-happy-Diwali/README.md

 ## How to Customize

 1. **Change the Greeting Message**:
-   Modify the text in the `index.html` file to customize the greeting message.
+   Modify the text in the `DIWALI.html` file to customize the greeting message.

 2. **Experiment with CSS Animations**:
-   Explore the `style.css` file to tweak animations, colors, or add new elements to the page.
+   Explore the `DIWALI.css` file to tweak animations, colors, or add new elements to the page.

 ## Contribution